TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/scheme/index.md

 (if (> (length (command-line)) 1)
   (display (reverse-string (list-ref (command-line) 1))) )

 ```

 {% endraw %}

-[Reverse String](https://sampleprograms.io/projects/reverse-string) in [Scheme](https://sampleprograms.io/languages/scheme) was written by:
+Reverse String in [Scheme](https://sampleprograms.io/languages/scheme) was written by:

 - Francisco Peters
 - Jeremy Grifski
 - rzuckerm

+This article was written by:

+- awoerner92
+- Jeremy Grifski
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 19 2023 22:24:49.
-The solution was first committed on May 07 2018 23:12:09.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution